 Further above San Antonio Falls, take the ski-lifts to Mount Blandy winter sports center for some fun in the snow during winter or hiking and dining during the warmer months.

-OC is home to the Disney Resort with 2 parks, an entertainment district, and several hotels.
+OC is home to the Disney Resort in Anaheim, with 2 parks, an entertainment district, and several hotels.
 You can spend days hopping between Disneyland and California Adventure or you can just spend an evening at Downtown Disney with many shops, restaurants, and an AMC movie theater.

 Many visitors come to OC for Disneyland, but the area has much more to offer like beaches, art colonies, surfing tournaments, great parks, and many entertainment venues.

 Right next to Disneyland, you can enjoy some great food at the Garden Walk – with popular eateries like Cheesecake Factory, PG Chang, and Buba Gump.
 Then enjoy a stroll through the shopping center or attend a concert at the House of Blues.

 Laguna Beach is known as an artist colony with many galleries and 2 different Arts festivals.
 As you walk in between the galleries, shops, and restaurants downtown make sure to stop at the hidden Sculpture Garden adjacent to Dawson Cole Fine Arts gallery.